lbm410/lbm410/README.md

 ## Glad to see you here!

-I am a front-end software engineer.
+I am a fullstack software engineer.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.